mihaigalos/miniboot/README.md

 automatically starts on a reset and looks for an I2C device at address 0x50 (CAT24M01's default address).

 It then reads the metadata header and it starts reflashing the microcontroller with the information stated there.
-It expects the following memory layout of the metadata in the EEPROM:
+It expects the following memory layout of the metadata in the (external) EEPROM:

 - [last free byte pointer]          : 2 bytes - should point to first byte after the appplication
 - ['m' 'i' 'n' 'i' 'b' 'o' 'o' 't'] : 8 bytes